GetSecurd/dns-baselines/README.md

 # Securd DNS Baselines

-The following public repository contains DNS traffic baselines observed by Securd.
+The following public repository contains DNS traffic baselines observed by DigitalStakeout Securd.
 Each folder will contain the context of the baseline.

 The data provided here is "as-is" and is subject to change at any time.
 All commits are provided without any warranty.